vsoch/uptodate/docs/docs/user-guide/github-action.md

 ```

 Note that if you need to change the branch compared against, set `flags:` to include `--branch master`.
+If it's found that you are on the same branch you are comparing against, instead
+we look one commit back, the assumption being that you merged and the changes are found in the
+last commit.

 #### Inputs